cms-analysis/HiggsAnalysis-KITHiggsToTauTau/README.md

 The following code fragments are meant as examples.
 All scripts offer meaningfull help via -h/--help (or sometimes without arguments).

-### Skimming
-If you want to skim a new Dataset, use [registerDataset.py](https://github.com/KappaAnalysis/Kappa/blob/CMSSW_7_6_X/Skimming/scripts/registerDataset.py) from the Kappa repository.
-It autmatically fills meta information of each sample, including the number of generated events for each dataset.

-Skimming with crab3:

-	source /cvmfs/cms.cern.ch/crab3/crab.sh
-	cd $CMSSW_BASE/src/Kappa/Skimming/higgsTauTau/
-	python crabConfig.py submit

-Outputs are written in your personal DESY dCache directory:

-	se path = srm://dcache-se-cms.desy.de:8443/srm/managerv2?SFN=/pnfs/desy.de/cms/tier2/store/user/%USERNAME%/higgs-kit/skimming/<date>_<campaign>`

-In case not all skims of a MC sample have been skimmed succesfully, you can manually check how many have been processed with [getNumberOfGeneratedEvents.py](https://github.com/artus-analysis/Artus/blob/master/KappaAnalysis/scripts/getNumberOfGeneratedEvents.py).

-File lists for Artus need to be created by [createInputFilelists.py](https://github.com/artus-analysis/Artus/blob/master/Configuration/scripts/createInputFilelists.py):

-	createInputFilelists.py -s /pnfs/desy.de/cms/tier2/store/user/tmuller/higgs-kit/skimming/<date>_<campaign> -d <date> [-r]

-When using NLO samples, the proper normalization has to be applied.
-This can be done with [getGeneratorWeight.py](https://github.com/artus-analysis/Artus/blob/Kappa_2_1/KappaAnalysis/scripts/getGeneratorWeight.py).
-Do e.g.

-	for folder in /pnfs/desy.de/cms/tier2/store/user/$USER/higgs-kit/skimming/<date>/*; do ./getGeneratorWeight.py $folder/*/*/*/*.root; done

-to update all entries in the Kappa database.
-Remember to commit your changes afterwards.

-JEC parameters can be downloaded using [getJecParameters.py](https://github.com/artus-analysis/Artus/blob/master/KappaAnalysis/scripts/getJecParameters.py):

-	getJecParameters.py

-The retrieved files have to be configured in Artus.

-Pile-up weights are determined using [puWeightCalc.py](https://github.com/artus-analysis/Artus/blob/master/KappaAnalysis/scripts/puWeightCalc.py):

-	puWeightCalc.py -h

 #### Kappa file helpers

 - Print electron MVAs in Kappa skim: [`availableKappaElectronMvaIds.py <Kappa file(s)>`](https://github.com/artus-analysis/Artus/blob/master/KappaAnalysis/scripts/availableKappaElectronMvaIds.py)